HaHaItsCalvin/amazing-saturn/src/pages/index.md

         subtitle2: "Part 2: Dance"
         content2: >-
-          Every workshop closes with a specialized urban dance session where students groove, learn dance pieces, and have fun to reinforce the lessons.
+          Every workshop closes with a specialize dance session where students groove, learn dance pieces, and have fun to reinforce the lessons.
 No dance experience required!
         image2: images/How_It_Works/step_out.jpg